codsen/codsen/packages/util-nonempty/README.md

 // or as ES module:
 import nonEmpty from 'util-nonempty'

-// then call as a function:
+// then call as a function, pass it anything: console.log(nonEmpty('a'))
-console.log(nonEmpty('a'))
 ```